 Día de la Candelaria, or Candlemas, is celebrated throughout Mexico on February 2nd.
 It is mainly a religious and family celebration, but in some places, such as Tlacotalpan, Veracruz, it is a major fiesta with bullfights and parades.
-Throughout Mexico on this date people dress up figures of baby Jesus and take him to the church to be blessed, as well as getting together with family and friends to eat tamales.
+Throughout Mexico on this date people dress up figures of the Christ Child and take him to the church to be blessed, as well as getting together with family and friends to eat tamales.

 Candlemas and Groundhog Day:

 February 2nd marks the mid-way point between the winter solstice and spring equinox and has long been thought to be a marker or predictor of the weather to come, which is why it is also celebrated as Groundhog Day.
 In many places it is traditionally a time to prepare the earth for spring planting.